 - (415) 339-5810

-These ancient timbers, primarily Chestnut and Oak having been exposed to salty water and weathered for many years, offers a much higher resistance and particular characteristics than any other comparable wood.
-Of course, because of its origin, it can display nail marks, wood knots and sea mollusc holes.
+These ancient timbers, primarily Chestnut and Oak, having been exposed to salty water and weathered for many years, offers a much higher resistance and particular characteristics than any other comparable wood.
+Of course, because of its origin, it can display nail marks, wood knots and sea mollusk holes.
 Its charm, character and fascination is immediately perceived by the world traveled client.

 Thanks to the pre-treatment in desiccating oven and through the multi-layer sandwich paneling, the flooring material guarantees a high resistance to warping, which makes it perfectly suitable for any type of floor heating.